Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-VRo-e6NnYpk.md

 ---
-title: "Q&A: Can we choose the gender of the player?"
+title: "September 1st, 2020 Livestream Q&A: Can we choose the gender of the player?"
 date: "2020-09-01"
 layout: transcript
 topics: